Order-2 Delaunay Triangulations Optimize Angles: The Local Angle Property

 More generally, we use the constrained Delaunay triangulations of the white regions to disambiguate the aging function.
-This is done extensively in the proofs of our main results in Sections~\ref{sec:4} and \ref{sec:5}.
+This is done extensively in the proofs of our main results in Section~\ref{sec:4}, where they are useful because constrained Delone triangulations optimize angle vectors, and in Section~\ref{sec:5}, where they are useful because they satisfy the local angle property.